xKaimac/init.lua/README.md

 8. **Undo History**: Undotree for visualizing and navigating through file history.
 9. **Color Scheme**: Customizable with Rose Pine as the default theme.
 10. **Auto Formatting**: Prettier for automatic code formatting on save.
 11. **Auto Pairing**: Automatic bracket and quote pairing with nvim-autopairs.
+Automatic HTML tag closing with nvim-ts-autotag.
 12. **Cheat Sheat**: Hotkey to grab a cheet sheet prompt in the language of the current file.
 13. **Auto Directory Entry**: Jump straight into a newly created directory when made in `Netrw`